Skip to main content

 Creation and usage of unnamed pipes.

 Unlike named pipes, unnamed pipes are only accessible through their handles – once an endpoint is closed, its corresponding end of the pipe is no longer accessible.
-Unnamed pipes typically work best when communicating with child processes.
+Unnamed pipes generally only make sense to use when communicating with child processes.

 The handles and file descriptors are inheritable by default.
 The AsRawHandle and AsRawFd traits can be used to get a numeric handle value which can then be communicated to a child process using a command-line argument, environment variable or some other program startup IPC method.
 The numeric value can then be reconstructed into an I/O object using FromRawHandle/FromRawFd.
 Interprocess does not concern itself with how this is done.

-Note the standard library’s support for piping stdin, stdout and stderr, which can be used in simple cases instead of unnamed pipes.
-Making use of that feature is advisable if the program of the child process can be modified to communicate with its parent via standard I/O streams.
+Note the standard library’s support for creating unnamed pipes for stdin, stdout and stderr, which should be used in simple cases instead of this module.
+Making use of std-provided pipe creation is recommended if the program of the child process can be modified to communicate with its parent via standard I/O streams, since unnamed pipes feature comparatively little overhead, have consistent behavior across platforms, and play nicely with command-line utilities.

 §Examples